Liam Davis (footballer, born 1990)

-Liam Davis (born 8 November 1990) is an English semi-professional footballer.
+Liam Davis (born 8 November 1990) is an English former semi-professional footballer.
 He last played for Cleethorpes Town.

 Davis started his career in the Youth teams of home town club Grimsby Town, where he failed to break into the first team.
-After departing Grimsby Town, Liam went onto play for Selby Town, Brigg Town, Gainsborough Trinity, and most recently Cleethorpes Town, who he represented in the 2017 FA Vase Final at Wembley.
+After departing Grimsby Town, he went onto play for Selby Town, Brigg Town, Gainsborough Trinity, and most recently Cleethorpes Town, who he represented in the 2017 FA Vase Final at Wembley.

-Early life

-Davis attended Toll Bar Business & Enterprise College in Grimsby.

-Club career
+Career

 Armthorpe Welfare

 After being released from Grimsby Town, Davis joined Armthorpe Welfare.

 Selby Town

 After a single season at Armthorpe, Davis joined Northern Counties East Premier Division side Selby Town.

 Barton Town Old Boys

 Ahead of the 2011–12 season, Davis joined fellow Northern Counties East Premier Division side Barton Town Old Boys.

 Brigg Town

 Davis signed for Brigg Town of the Northern Premier League First Division South.
 Davis was named Brigg's Player of the Season in the 2012–13 season.